CIS-566-Fall-2023/hw04-stylization/README.md

 |:-:|
 |<img src="img/gerstner.gif" width=500>|

-This doesn't really go super well with the overall aesthetic of the scene, but that's okay since the scene is constructed such that the player will see the waves along side the main "portal" door.
+This doesn't really go super well with the overall aesthetic of the scene, but that's okay since the scene is constructed such that the player will only see the waves when they come close to the portal door.
 The hope is that the door diverts the player's attention, while the out-of-aesthetic-style waves do the work of adding to the mysteriousness of the scene.
 Perhaps the waves are somehow connected to multidimensional travel... we'll never know.

 **Specular highlights on the waves**: Note the sparkling dots on the waves.
 They appear only in areas that should receive specular highlights based on the game view camera.